alwinb/reurl/README.md

 Returns a new ReUrl object by 'refining' `url` with `other`, where other may be a string or a ReUrl object.
-If `other` is a string, it will be internally converted to a ReUrl object, using the scheme of `url` as a parser setting.
+If `other` is a string, it will be parsed with the parser configuration of `url`.
+If `other` is a ReUrl object then its configuration will be passed along to the newly returned url.

 	new ReUrl ('/foo/bar') .goto ('baz/index.html') .toString ()
 	// => '/foo/baz/index.html'